History Of Asbestos Health Effects

 Documents from the 1930s and 1940s reveal that many asbestos manufacturers were aware of the serious health issues surrounding asbestos, but kept the information secret from workers and from the public (Paul Brodeur’s “The Cruel Saga of Asbestos Disease”).

 During the 1960s, evidence emerged indicating that asbestos fibers posed a dangerous medical risk.
 Dr. Irving Selikoff of the Mount Sinai School of Medicine in New York City studied the health and mortality of asbestos insulation workers.
 He found alarming rates of lung cancer and asbestosis.
-The study also confirmed the high rate of premature death among the insulation workers.
+The study also confirmed the high rate of premature death among insulation workers.

 Asbestos Regulatory History